kippeumjoylee/starter-hugo-academic/content/authors/admin/_index.md

 email: kul598@psu.edu
 ---

 Hello!
-I am a Ph.D. candidate in the [Department of Economics at the Pennsylvania State University](https://econ.la.psu.edu/).
+I am a research associate at the [Korea Institute of Public Finance (KIPF)](https://www.kipf.re.kr/eng/index.do).
+I received my PhD in Economics at the Pennsylvania State University.
 My research interests are the areas of **Industrial Organization** and **Econometrics**.
 I have recently worked on the estimation of knowledge spillovers and network formation in the U.S. interfirm R&D collaborations <i class="fa-solid fa-circle-nodes fa-lg" style="color: #286ce2;"></i>.

-I will be on the job market for the 2023-24 academic year.

 My CV is available [here](https://kippeumlee.com/uploads/CV_KippeumLee.pdf).
-Reach me at kul598@psu.edu.
+Reach me at kippeumjoylee@gmail.com.

 {style="text-align: justify;"}